hydrocarbon-tk/Hydrocarbon/site/api.preambles.index.md

 #### Grammar Composition

-A Hydrocarbon grammar can be derived from multiple sub-grammars defined in multiple files.
-The `@IMPORT` preamble allows productions from other grammars to be accessed through a `namespace` reference and integrated within the productions of the importer source file.
+A Hydrocarbon grammar can be derived from multiple sub-grammars defined in files other than the root source file.
+The `@IMPORT` preamble allows productions defined in other grammars to be accessed through a `namespace` reference and integrated within the productions of the importer source file.
 Such productions are accessed through a syntax similar to C/C++ namespace reference: `namespace_reference \:: production`.
 The `filepath` can be a relative or absolute posix file path that resolves to a single `*.hcg` grammar file.

 #### Example